sonic-net/SONiC/doc/warm-reboot/SONiC_Warmboot.md

 * Highly complex logic in syncd
 * Warm restart of upper layer applications closely coupled with syncd.
 * Various corner cases from SAI object model and changes in SAI object model itself have to be handled.

+# Service container warm restart
+* Service container warm restrt is the fundation of warm reboot.
+It is generally supported already.
+* Code clean up to improve use-ability of service container warm restart is needed.
+* Scope: swss, syncd, bgp, teamd, radv.
+* Goals:
+  * Encapculate warm shutdown/recover knowledge in service script instead of warm-reboot script.
+  * Each service script handles how to stop / start service in warm / fast /cold scenarios.
+  * The warm-reboot script handles the ordering of service shutdown and reboot.
+* Exception:
+  * syncd pre-shutdown is only needed for warm reboot.
+This behavior stays in warm-reboot script.
+  * Configuration to enable service container warm restart stays outside the service scripts.

 # Open issues